joemzhao/joemzhao.github.io/menu/about.md

 ---

-### Greetings,

-welcome to Mengjie Zhao's small corner on the Web!
+Greeting, welcome to Mengjie Zhao's small corner on the Web!

 Currently I am a researcher at [Sony Group Corporation](https://www.sony.com/en/), living in